 The full recipe with measurements is in the recipe card below.

-Step 3: Combine cornstarch and salt on a plate.
-Add ½ of the chicken to the mixture.
+Step 1: Combine cornstarch and salt in a mixing bowl.
+Add ½ of the chicken to the cornstarch mixture.
 Stir to coat, then shake off any excess.
-Set the chicken onto the wire rack, and repeat with the remaining chicken.
+Once coats, set the chicken aside, and repeat with the remaining chicken pieces.

-Step 4: Warm oil to 350°F (176°C) in a Dutch oven.
-Add half of the chicken in a single layer and cook until both sides brown, about 3-5 minutes.
+Step 2: Heat the oil to 350°F (176°C) in a preheated wok over medium to medium-high heat.
+Add half of the chicken pieces to the oil in a single layer.

 Expert Tips